 The outlook by industry was as follows:

-TRANSPORTATION & PUBLIC UTILITIES: Another industry category showing more promise than a year ago is transportation and public utilities.
+Transportation and public utilities: This is another industry category showing more promise than a year ago.
 The survey reveals that 27% plan to hire this spring, while 7% foresee cuts.
 The outlook for the second quarter of last year was not as bright.
 Three months ago, employers were much more reserved.